-The current portion of the financing will be recognised as current income over the following 12 months from the date of the individual statement of financial position and presented as 'other current liabilities' (Note 38).
+The short-term part of the financing will be recognised as current income over the following 12 months from the date of the individual statement of financial position and presented as 'other current liabilities' (Note 40).

-30. LEASING CONTRACT LIABILITIES TO RELATED PARTIES
+32. LEASING CONTRACT LIABILITIES TO RELATED PARTIES

-Leasing contract liabilities to related parties included in the statement of financial position are presented net of interest due in the future and are as follows:
+Leasing contract liabilities to related parties included in the statement of financial position have arisen in connection with the rental of buildings and are presented net of interest due in the future and are as follows: